perryrobinson/cruddy-beer-app/README.rst

 Running
 =======
+If you would like to start fresh with a new database, you can delete the "beer.db" file and just run "python db_creator.py" to make a new empty database that is setup with the right tables and PK/FK relationships.

-Please execute the following command:
+To run the web app, execute the following command:

     $ python run.py